 Help Replenish the Local Ecosystem by Planting Native Flora

 Native wildlife in your region thrives on native plants.
-But, industries and other human activities often destroy these plants that provide food and shelter to local wildlife.
+However, industries and other human activities often destroy these plants that provide food and shelter to local wildlife.

-Planting native plants and replenishing those that are disappearing will be helping the endangered animals in your area that need them to survive.
+Planting native plants and replenishing those disappearing will help the endangered animals in your area that need them to survive.

 In addition, since non-native species tend to invade and overrun the local population of plants and animals, leading to their extinction, you can help offset the damage left by these invasive and non-native species.

-Planting native plants also attract pollinators such as bees and other insects that are crucial for a healthy ecosystem.
-This will go a long way in helping save animals facing extinction.
+Planting native plants also attracts pollinators, such as bees and other insects, which are crucial for a healthy ecosystem.
+This will go a long way toward helping save animals facing extinction.

 Reduce Pollution

 Pollution is a significant threat to animal species.
 Littering plastics threaten wildlife and marine species.
-To reduce this kind of pollution, make sure you dispose of your waste in the right place and avoid dumping chemicals down the drain.
+To reduce this pollution, dispose of your waste properly and avoid dumping chemicals down the drain.

-Also, carbon emissions from industries and vehicles have detrimental effects on animals and even humans.
+Also, carbon emissions from industries and vehicles harm animals and even humans.
 Some of the minor actions you can take to reduce air pollution include;

-- Opt for walking, biking, or public transport when you can, instead of driving a personal vehicle
+- Opt for walking, biking, or public transport instead of driving a personal vehicle.

 - Consider carpooling when it’s applicable.